yowainwright/intrinsic-dependencies/README.md

 }
 ```

-Now, `intrinsic-dep-check` will fail (fail your ci) if a required dependency is removed.
+Now, `intrinsic-dep-check` will fail (fail your ci) if a required intrinsic dependency is removed.

 ---